 In the week before the Gaudeamus festival (7-11 September 2022), the 4 nominated composers will work with the ensembles on their newly commissioned works and rehearse the selected works during the Gaudeamus Academy.
 Members of the jury will facilitate discussions between composers and musicians.
 The Gaudeamus Academy will be devoted to the composers in the interest of research, reflection, and development, but will also feature meetings and workshops open to the public.

 After the festival, Gaudeamus will continue to support the nominated composers.
 Selected works may be performed elsewhere, and composers will be regularly involved in festivals and co-productions with other organizations.
 The intention is to further the career development of young composers.

 Registration fee & accommodation

-lf you have any questions about the registration, please contact us via email@example.com
+If you have any questions about the registration, please contact us via email@example.com

 About the Gaudeamus Award

-The annual Gaudeamus Muziekweek focuses on music by young composers.
-Although the first Gaudeamus Muziekweek, staged shortly after World War II, was devoted to Dutch composers only, the Muziekweek was soon open to composers worldwide.
+The annual Gaudeamus Festival focuses on music by young composers.
+Although the first Gaudeamus Festival (then named Muziekweek), staged shortly after World War II, was devoted to Dutch composers only, the Muziekweek was soon open to composers worldwide.
 Each year new works by composers are presented, with emphasis on young composers and music pioneers.
 The Gaudeamus Award was first awarded in 1957 to Peter Schat.
-The Gaudeamus Award, as of 2015 a commission of € 5000 for new work, is meant as a help in the career of the composer.
-This commissioned work will premiere during Gaudeamus Muziekweek.
-Since 2014 the Muziekweek is preceded by the Gaudeamus Muziekweek Academy.
-All winners of the Gaudeamus Award are mentioned in the Gaudeamus Hall of Fame
+The Gaudeamus Award, as of 2015 is a commission of €5,000 for new work, meant as a help in the career of the composer.
+This commissioned work will premiere in a future edition of Gaudeamus Festival.
+Since 2014 the festival is preceded by the Gaudeamus Academy.
+All winners of the Gaudeamus Award are mentioned in the Gaudeamus Hall of Fame.